michal-h21/tex4ebook/README.md

 Output format. epub, epub3 and mobi are supported.

-*-i,--include-fonts*

-Include fonts in epub file.
-This may result in better rendering in ebook reader.

 *-l,--lua*

 Runs htlualatex instead of htlatex.
 You may need to create `htlualatex` script.